e-gov/fox/README.md

 REST interface will respond on **http://localhost:8090/**.
 You should now be able to use web UI.
 To change a port or name of the application ("my" by default), check **./bin/fox -h**.

+## Configuration
+Configuration is user-based, every user has a folder with their username under config/, where their personal config file(s) live.
+All services and tests use the same configuration file: config.{ext} for services, test_config.{ext} for tests.
+Config files can be in all formats supported by [Viper](http://github.com/spf13/viper) (JSON, TOML, YAML, HCL, Java properties).

 ## Reloading configuration
 To reload configuration, both the login and fox services accept a HUP signal that should have both produce log messages about re-loading configuration